 Making a road accident claim in Scotland using a no win, no fee solicitor means that you will not be charged any fees at the start of your claim (such as a retainer) or whilst the claim is being carried out.
 The conditional fee agreement with your solicitor will also set out the work that the solicitor will do for you.
 It will also set out the conditions under which their fee is due.
 This is commonly known as a success fee and will be payable if the case is won and damages are awarded.
 Your legal fees will commonly be deducted from the final settlement.

-We will begin by offering you a consultation during which we will assess whether you have a viable claim, and if so set out how our team can help you.
-At the same time, you will be able to ask us further questions about how our services works.
+We will begin by offering you a consultation to assess whether you have a viable claim.
+We could then set out how our team can help you.
+At the same time, you will ask us further questions about how our services work.
 Claimants choose to work with Legal Expert for many different reasons.
 If you choose to do so, you will have access to a wealth of legal experience and knowledge from a winning team.